 - It is not in the minor children’s best interests to discuss these things.
 Court proceedings cause the litigants enough anguish, anxiety, and stress.
 It is not hard to imagine what this sort of information would do to a minor child.
 It is not in the best interests of a minor child for any of these topics to be discussed with them and any parent who does discuss these things with them will be frowned upon by the Court and the GAL/Child Representative.

 Keeping children uninvolved in your divorce, custody or other family law proceeding can have a lasting impact on both your child and your case.
-Working with a skilled and experienced Chicago divorce attorney can help improve the process for you and your children.
-Please contact our family law attorneys today to schedule a confidential consultation if you have concerns about your ex is alienation your children and how to prove.
+Working with a skilled and experienced divorce attorney in Chicago can help improve the process for you and your children.
+Please contact us today to schedule a confidential consultation if you have concerns about your ex is alienation your children and how to prove.